xyzyzl/notes/CP/Contests/CF Goodbye 2020.md

 # CF Goodbye 2020
+Combined round, with divs.
+1 and 2 both being rated for the same problems

 - Solved A and B quickly without any trouble
 - Got stuck on C for a bit, got WA
 - Solved D without much difficulty